 What do you as an individual do to ensure you and your family get enough sleep?

-How can you place higher value on getting sufficient sleep that others will also share?
+How can you place a higher value on getting sufficient sleep that others will also share?

 What is your workplace doing to minimise the impact of sleep deprivation on performance?
 What could be done better?